 Delays in selling or refinancing

-In co-ops and condos, unpermitted work can also violate house rules and trigger disputes with management or boards.
+In co-ops and condos, unpermitted work can also violate house rules and lead to disputes with boards or management.

-Fixing permit issues after the fact is almost always slower and more expensive than doing it correctly upfront.
+Correcting permit issues after the fact is almost always more expensive and time-consuming than handling them properly upfront.

 How Long Do Permits Take in NYC?